vercel/next.js/docs/basic-features/eslint.md

 ### Core Web Vitals

-The `next/core-web-vitals` rule set is enabled when `Strict` is selected when `next lint` is run for the first time:
+The `next/core-web-vitals` rule set is enabled when `next lint` is run for the first time and the recommended option is selected.

 ```js
 {